ChadGarrett/PermissionHelper/README.md

     - Reminders
     - Siri

+## Missing features (coming soon)

+- Individually package each permission as a product to avoid apps being rejected for having too many permission requests
+- Safety check that the info.plist contains the relevant permission asks

 ## Installation

 In Xcode, go to  `File` > `Swift Packages` > `Add package dependency` and enter: `https://github.com/ChadGarrett/PermissionHelper.git`.